sharpbrowser/SharpBrowser/setup/README.md

-## SharpBrowser Setup
+# SharpBrowser Setup

-# Usage
+## For Users

-These setup files are manually produced with Inno Setup and made available on Github.
+Simply run the executable `SharpBrowserSetup.exe` and it should install.

-Simply run the executable and it should install.
+This only works on Windows.

-# For Developers
+## For Developers

 To recreate the setup file, install [InnoSetup](https://jrsoftware.org/isinfo.php) and run the InnoSetup script in the `setup` folder.